I’ve been a vet for a quarter century now. Over that time I’ve seen just about everything go wrong that can.

 - Underwear & hygiene products (some dogs)

 I know vets who think that good yard fencing has been the single greatest advance in dog health.
 These days a common story is a gate that gets left open.
-Sometimes it’s a tradesperson, sometimes it’s during home theft, but often it’s just a maintenance issue.
+Sometimes it’s a tradesperson, sometimes it’s during home theft, but often it just needed maintenance.

-Even two degrees of separation aren’t enough for something that’s actually intended to kill.
+There’s no level of safety good enough for something that’s actually intended to kill.
 A poison made to be eaten by snails or rats is just as attractive to a dog.
-Cats even get poisoned by eating the affected animals.
+Cats even get poisoned by eating poisoned animals.

 It might come as a surprise to learn that dogs like fertiliser.
 Not so surprising when you learn that it’s often made from chook poo or animal products.
 The same goes for compost made from food waste.

 Both are highly toxic and can cause serious illness or kill.
-Easy to prevent by storing them securely.
+Easy to prevent by storing them securely and always digging them well in.
+I also exclude the dogs for a day or two afterwards.

 If people didn’t sweat, I don’t think dogs would ever get heat stroke.
 We wouldn’t stand there completely unaware that our dogs are getting hotter and hotter.